-or territories with low or no taxation not consistent with the real economic substance.
-A prior analysis of the economic reasoning and an additional decision by CaixaBank's governing bodies is required when the institution acquires a stake in institutions based in territories classed as tax havens.
+Using tax structures involving these territories or territories with low or no taxation not consistent with the real economic substance.
+A prior analysis of the economic reasoning and an additional decision by CaixaBank's governing bodies is required when the institution acquires a stake in institutions based in territories classed as non-cooperative jurisdictions.